ShaojieHe/SWD-WHISPERER/README.md

 This Repo **MAY CONTAIN** unlicensed font, USE WITH **CAUTION**

 # SWD-WHISPERER
-Custom DAPLink Hardware Design using AIR32F103Cx
+Custom DAPLink Hardware Design using AIR32F103Cx, This Version of hardware support SWD, JTAG, USB CDC, **ITM Trace/SWO**

+Also this repo contain an [addon project](https://github.com/ShaojieHe/SWD-WHISPERER/tree/3225_crystal/standardJTAG_ADAPTER) to convert custom pinout to standard JTAG pinout for better debugging experience.

 Licenced under CERN OHL v2 Permissive